PinnacleAI/From-Scratch/README.md

 <h3>NOTE</h3>
 <ul>
     <li>
-         Only the author of the custom implementation will be made contributors, so that they can handle requests and solve issues made on their implementation and other authors implementations they think they are capable of handling.
+         Only the author of the custom implementation will be made contributors so that they can handle requests and solve issues made on their implementation and other authors implementations they think they are capable of handling.
 So go on and implement something!

     </li>
 </ul>

-<h3>Benefit of Participating and becoming a contributor</h3>
+<h3>The benefit of Participating and becoming a contributor</h3>
 <ul>
     <li>Learn how to work and collaborate on Github</li>
     <li>Gain a deeper understanding of your favorite module and an even deeper appreciation of the developers</li>